awesome-selfhosted/awesome-selfhosted/README.md

 **[`^        back to top        ^`](#)**

-CMS are a practical way to setup a website with many features.
-CMS often come with third party plugins, themes and functionality that is easy to add and customize to your needs.
+[Content Management Systems](https://en.wikipedia.org/wiki/Content_management_system) offer a practical way to setup a website with many features, using third party plugins, themes and functionality that are easy to add and customize.

 _Related: [Blogging Platforms](#blogging-platforms), [Static Site Generators](#static-site-generators)_